 As a teenager, he led his own country music outfit and became a nationwide star through the Grand Ole Opry broadcasts.

-Throughout his life he was crippled by chronic back pain and alcoholism, and all the hurt and anguish found its way into his voice.
+Throughout his life, he was crippled by chronic back pain and alcoholism, and all the hurt and anguish found their way into his voice.

 He sang of sex, booze and redemption with all the hand-wringing angst of a thousand troubled rock stars since.